hmccode/hmccode.github.io/_posts/2017-03-31-introducing-hmc-engage.md

 A drillable list that shows all program-bound in-house sales transactions aggregated per month.
 The list can be further grouped by country, hotel and user.

 ![In-House Sales History](https://mosaicapi.blob.core.windows.net/images/68309d3f-127c-4688-ac2e-bdd39c5da54d.png)

+The left summary strip shows the top 3 popular packages and the top 3 performing countries.

 ### Mobile Apps Stats